ipfs/service-worker-gateway/README.md

 ## Browser support

+The gateway supports recent versions of all major web browsers.

-The gateway uses modern [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API), so it needs a web browser kept up to date with security patches.
-If you see a notice asking you to update, please do.
+It is built using modern [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) so needs a web browser kept up to date with the latest features and security patches.

+If you see a notice asking you to update your browser, please do so.

 ## Usage